Skip to Main Content

 Equipment & Technical Support

-China offers professional filming equipment and technical support matching international standards, with world-class studio facilities including Wanda Studios Qingdao and Hengdian World Studios.
+China offers professional filming gear and technical support that match international standards.
+World-class studios include Wanda Studios Qingdao and Hengdian World Studios.

 Camera Equipment